Article at a Glance…

 According to Dr Jennifer Coates, kidney disease is the number one killer of older cats (source).
 I’m sad to say it’s what killed my first cat.
 Maybe if we’d got a drinking fountain, she would still be with us.
 All of our kitties will become older eventually, so this is something that every cat owner need to prepare for.

 Keeping your cat well hydrated is one simple way to help prevent kidney disease.
 Since cats prefer to drink from flowing water, a cat water fountain is a great way to up your cat’s water consumption.
 There are plenty of brands to choose from nowadays.
-I’ve taken a look at some of the best cat drinking fountains and their pros and cons to help you decide.
+I’ve taken a look at some of the most popular cat drinking fountains and their pros and cons to help you decide.

 How does a drinking fountain keep your cat healthy?